Hi!

 As a registered massage therapist, Nick enjoys focusing on post-operative scar tissue mobility and deep tissue massage.
 He is also a Level 1 fascial stretch therapist and specializing in Lymphatic Drainage.

-Nick enjoys swimming, running, watching movies and spending time with his husband Richard and his Italian greyhound, Pearl.
+Nick enjoys swimming, running, watching movies and spending time with his husband, Richard and Italian greyhounds, Pearl and Noodle.

 Nick was born and raised in Summerside, but spent many years living out of province while pursuin...
 Read More